New Caledonia: Ethnic groups

 Finally, 2.1% of the population reported belonging to other communities to the exclusion of "Caledonian" (up from 1.3% at the 2014 census).

-The Kanak people, part of the Melanesian group, are indigenous to New Caledonia.
+The Kanak people, part of the ethnic Melanesian group, are indigenous to New Caledonia.
 Their social organization is traditionally based on clans, which identify as either "land" or "sea" clans, depending on their original location and the occupation of their ancestors.
 According to the 2019 census, the Kanak constitute 95% of the population in the Loyalty Islands Province, 72% in the North Province and 29% in the South Province.
 The Kanak tend to be of lower socio-economic status than the Europeans and other settlers.

 Europeans first settled in New Caledonia when France established a penal colony on the archipelago.
 Once the prisoners had completed their sentences, they were given land to settle.
 According to the 2014 census, of the 73,199 Europeans in New Caledonia, 30,484 were native-born, 36,975 were born in Metropolitan France, 488 were born in French Polynesia, 86 were born in Wallis and Futuna, and 5,166 were born abroad.
-The Europeans are divided into several groups: the Caldoches are usually defined as those born in New Caledonia who have ancestral ties that span back to the early French settlers.
+The Europeans are divided into several groups.
+The Caldoches are usually defined as those born in New Caledonia who have ancestral ties that span back to the early French settlers.
 They often settled in the rural areas of the western coast of Grande Terre, where many continue to run large cattle properties.

 Distinct from the Caldoches are those who were born in New Caledonia from families that had settled more recently, and are called simply Caledonians.
 The Metropolitan French-born migrants who come to New Caledonia are called Métros or Zoreilles, indicating their origins in metropolitan France.
 There is also a community of about 2,000 pieds noirs, descended from European settlers in France's former North African colonies; some of them are prominent in anti-independence politics, including Pierre Maresca, a leader of the RPCR.